FAQs: TRADEMARKS & COPYRIGHTS

-Receiving a cease and desist letter regarding a trademark or copyright can be an alarming.
-Many businesses may have no idea that another entity has priority for a trademark or copyrights in a work.
-Nevertheless, a cease and desist letter should be taken seriously by a business or entity receiving it.
+Receiving a cease and desist letter regarding a trademark or copyright can be alarming.
+Many businesses may have no idea that another entity has priority for a trademark or copyrights in a work until receiving such notice.
+Nevertheless, a cease and desist letter should be taken seriously by any business or entity receiving it.
 It is important to discuss the mark or work at issue with an attorney who can advise you on the validity of the claims in the cease and desist letter, and who can represent you in discussions with the entity claiming infringement.

 What happens if I don't register my trademark?

 In the United States, registration of a trademark is not mandatory, and you may establish "common law" rights in a mark by using the mark in commerce.
-However, common law rights in a mark will extend only to the specific geographic area where the mark is used, as opposed to nationwide exclusive use for registered marks.
-Registering your mark with the USPTO also creates public notice of your ownership in the mark, and provides you with the ability to bring actions in federal court to protect your mark.
+However, common law rights in a mark will extend only to the specific geographic area where the mark is used as opposed to nationwide exclusive use enjoyed by registered marks.
+Registering your mark with the USPTO also creates public notice of your ownership in the mark and provides you with the ability to bring actions in federal court to protect your mark.

 What happens if I don't register my copyright?